Raniconduh/scroll/README.md

 # Use
-Using scroll is very simple as it has few commands and actuallt interacts with the user.
+Using scroll is very simple as it has few commands and actually interacts with the user.
 It is best run using a 256 bit color terminal although it does also work in an 8 bit color terminal.
-(Monochrome terminals have not been tested)
+(Monochrome terminals have not been tested).

 scroll may be started as a single command: `scroll`, or with a path as the first (and only) argument. e.g. `scroll /path/to/dir` will start scroll in the directory `/path/to/dir`